facebook twitter youtube blogger

 Non-Allergic Rhinitis CAN Turn Into Allergies

 Though patients with non-allergic rhinitis may come back negative to allergies on initial testing, over the next 3-5 years, at least a quarter of patients will eventually develop allergies with positive testing.
-As such, it may be worthwhile to follow these patients and retest every few years to monitor.
-(Evolution of patients with nonallergic rhinitis supports conversion to allergic rhinitis.
-Rondón C, Doña I, Torres MJ, Campo P, Blanca M. J Allergy Clin Immunol.
-2009 Apr 9.)
+As such, it may be worthwhile to follow these patients and retest every few years to monitor (Research).

 This frustrating condition has been portrayed in USA Today as well as Wall Street Journal.